pwilmart/ABRF_2020/README.md

 ![slide 1](images/Slide1.png)

 I would like to thank the organizers for this opportunity to tell you about using Github for scientific communication.
 Github is not a proteomics resource like UniProt.
-Github is something that you can use to create **your own proteomics resources**.
+Github is something that you can use to create **your own online resources**.

 ---